KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 but when the page is reduced in size the navigation bar is pushed out of view to the right.

-One solution I tried was using the overflow: hidden; property in CSS on the body element which only mitigated the effect when viewed on desktop screen but I couldn't find a solution to the issue at smaller screen sizes.
+One solution I tried was using the overflow: hidden; property in CSS on the body element which only mitigated the effect when viewed on desktop screen but I couldn't find a solution to the issue at smaller screen sizes which means that returning to the home page can only be done via clicking the logo.

 ### Testing User Stories